 Is the 600ESP VWINRC Trex clone perfect - nope (is any clone)?
-However, for the low price you get a lot of 600 size Trex clone helicopter kit that really is approaching Align's quality and in some instances - surpassing it.
+However, for the low price you get a lot of 600 size Trex clone helicopter kit that is approaching Align's quality and in one or two areas - surpassing it.

 An Align or Savox servo combo set is worth about $200, Castle 100 EDGE ESC $110, Align BL600M motor $100, and a name brand flybarless system $150 to $350.

 Would I get another VWINRC Trex clone?
-Yup!
+Yup - but only the bare bones version.
 I can't wait to put the "guts" of this one in the "Wolf"!

 Lets start with the good news first...